 The first driving principle behind the system is direct fuel injection.
 Volkswagen uses the latest injector technology to shoot the fuel directly into each of the cylinder’s combustion chamber at higher pressures.
-This ensures.
+This ensures less pumping losses and a more efficient combustion, thus increasing fuel economy.

 The TSI engine combines direct injection with turbocharging and in some cases even twincharging, as the some performance-oriented 1.4 TSI engines are equipped with both a supercharger and a turbocharger working together for better boost, as the engine-driven supercharger operates at lower revs, with the turbocharger powered by the exhaust gases joining in as engine speed rises.

-Two other important components for a successful TSI are an intercooler to reduce the volume of the air coming into the engine and thus allow more of it to come in and reduced friction.
+Another important component for a successful TSI is an intercooler to reduce the temperature of the air coming into the engine and thus allow more of it to come in and reduce the posibility of detonation, or engine knocking.

 An easily overlooked element of TSI technology has always been downsizing: 3-cylinder engines replacing 4-cylinder one, 1.2s replacing 1.6s, V6s replacing V8s and so on.